-9. Climate Improved pedestrian + Further enhanced + Further enhanced + suitable mitigation is available at the project level to address negative effects.
-This option could help + Change & Energy links and an enhanced public realm have the potential to encourage walking within the town centre and reduce private vehicle use. benefits over option 1 through improvements to junctions and pedestrian crossing facilities. benefits over option 1 & 2 through the signalisation of road junctions at gateway entry points which could reduce congestion.
-Shared to encourage walking through the pedestrianisation of the High Street.
-However, as identified against other SA objectives there are congestion.
+9. Climate Change & Energy Improved pedestrian links and an enhanced public realm have the potential to encourage walking within the town centre and reduce private vehicle use. + Further enhanced benefits over option 1 through improvements to junctions and pedestrian crossing facilities. + Further enhanced benefits over option 1 & 2 through the signalisation of road junctions at gateway entry points which could reduce congestion.
 Shared space treatments also have the potential to encourage people to walk.
-Potential for short-term negative effects during construction of proposed development, which could increase congestion.
-2 significant issue relating to the diversion of troe capacity of surrounding rowhich could barriers to peometric movement in the pedestrian section of the Street levels of and congestion increase in other surrounding rowhich could be not the pedestrian section of the Street levels of and congestion increase in other significant issuered relating to the diversion of troe capacity of surrounding rowhich could be proposed and congestion increase in other significant issuered relating to the diversion of troe capacity of surrounding rowhich could be proposed and congestion increase in other significant issuered relating to the diversion of troe capacity of surrounding rowhich could be proposed and congestion in the pedestrian section of the street levels of and congestion increase in other section of the significant issuered relating to the diversion of troe capacity of surrounding rowhich could be proposed and congestion in the pedestrian section of the street levels of and congestion increase in other section of the section of the street levels of and congestion in the section of the s diversion of traffic and capacity of surrounding routes, which could create barriers to pedestrian movement in the AAP area.
-While there would be no traffic on the pedestrianised section of the High Street levels of traffic and congestion would increase in other areas. te ian AAP c on d n ffic rould 10.
-Water No significant effect identified.
+Potential for short-term negative effects Ś. suitable mitigation is available at the project level to address negative effects.
+This option could help to encourage walking through the pedestrianisation of the High Street.
+However, as identified against other SA objectives there are significant issues relating to the diversion of traffic and capacity of surrounding routes, + during construction of proposed development, which could increase congestion. which could create barriers to pedestrian movement in the AAP area.
+While there would be no traffic on the pedestrianised section of the High Street levels of traffic and congestion would increase in other areas.
+10. Water No significant effect identified.
 0 No significant effect identified.
 0 No significant effect identified.
 0 No significant effect identified.
 0 11.
 Land & Soil No significant effect identified.
 0 No significant effect identified.
 0 No significant effect identified.
 0 No significant effect identified.
 0